 There’s a good chance that if several organizations that fell victim to high-profile attacks had continuous monitoring via context-aware UEBA at the time of their breach, abnormal behavior coming from authorized users, contractors, partners, or suppliers could have been quickly identified.

 Integrating UEBA with IAM enables proactive remediation based on real-time user behavior.
-The volume of IAM data organizations already collect provides valuable context for behavior, and facilitates preventive control for potential security incidents.
+The volume of IAM data that organizations already collect provides valuable context for behavior and facilitates preventive control for potential security incidents.

 Traditional preventive controls can have a negative impact on the user’s experience as they are doing their jobs.
 Be careful to link security awareness training to employee monitoring and build transparency and trust into the process.
 People are among the best alerting mechanisms in any organization; awareness training should run the gamut from overall education to phishing exercises.
 It’s critical for businesses to reiterate to employees that although there will be monitoring for security purposes, their privacy will be considered.